Family Independence Temporary

 Benefits are secure and accessible only to persons authorized by the recipient.
 The Personal Identification Number (PIN) is selected by the recipient and must be correctly entered in order to successfully complete all electronic transactions.
 As purchases or cash withdrawals are made at grocery store checkout lanes and ATM’s, recipient accounts are debited and the recipient is given a receipt which provides the remaining account balance.

+In addition to the transaction fee of $1.00 for each cash withdrawal which is assessed at all ATMs, a surcharge fee may also be assessed.
 A surcharge is the amount some ATMs charge you each time you withdraw your cash benefits, and this surcharge is deducted from your available balance.
 The following list of surcharge-free ATM owners provide you access to your cash benefits without being surcharged by the ATM:

 - ASI FEDERAL CREDIT UNION